wikimedia/mediawiki-tools-scap/README.rst

 The `test` target builds the images using the `Blubberfile syntax
 <https://wikitech.wikimedia.org/wiki/Blubber/User_Guide#Blubberfiles>` using
 `Blubber buildkit <docker-registry.wikimedia.org/repos/releng/blubber/buildkit>`.
-The target then invokes the defined entrypoint `scripts/check` which runs the tests in each images.
+The target then invokes the defined entrypoint `tox` which runs the tests in each images.

 The Wikimedia CI builds those images in a similar way and run the same tests.